AlexanderRacey/2D_Fluid_Simulation/README.md

 # Fluid Simulation
 A 2D particle-based fluid simulation in C++ using OpenGL and SFML.
-This project was created as a personal portfolio piece, representing an implementation of the Lagrangian description of fluid dynamics.
+This project represents an implementation of the Lagrangian description of fluid dynamics.

 ## Installation
   - Clone this repository to your local machine